 This research approach has allowed for UTPL to incorporate diverse perspectives on this complex social-ecological system from the earliest phase of the project (C).
 The process has allowed for effective data collection and feedback by those individuals who are most closely involved with this major wetland region.
 The research team at UTPL also anticipate that this engaged scholarship process will greatly magnify the broader impacts of the project by providing stakeholders with co-developed knowledge that they can use to explore the implications of their own management approaches and policies (A, C, & I).
 This engaged scholarship process has and, I believe, will continue to enhanced the legitimacy of governance solutions to this wetland conservation effort, increase social bonding capital and reduce future regulatory costs associated with long-term management (B, G, & L)

-This case study illustrates how neighboring local communities, which include indigenous people and ethnic groups, can be successful in working together with a local university to find a common path that meets their future social, economic, and environmental vision of their region.
+This case study illustrates how neighboring local communities, which include indigenous people and ethnic groups, can be successful in working together with a local university to find a common path that meets their future social, economic, and environmental vision for their region.
 However, a recent involvement by an Ecuadorian Government has recently delayed this process due to a previous mining concession near this region.
 However, due to the board support and trust earned thought the years of engagement of local stakeholders that included discussions, local workshops, consensus building and broad sharing of this proposal conservation proposal over a number of years, it is now likely that the Ministry will provide final formal approval in the very near future.
 Conservation and protection of this wetland will support long term sustainability and the vitality of this region.
 It is hoped that the board ownership, knowledge, and social capital that has grown within and between local communities during the past years will continue into the future.

 Figure 6.6.
 The Southern High Andes Wetlands for consideration of Ramsar Conservation Designation Status.
-Credit: UTPL
+Photo Credit: UTPL